top of page

 3) Pinus Mugo (Dwarf Mugo Pine)

-What makes this a nice choice for the coast is the typical inland beetles and gremlins plauging members of the Pinus family are low in numbers.
-Winds blowing in from the sea are typically clean and don't contain a shebang of horticultural gremlins (YET) if you're close to the ocean.
+Winds blowing in from the sea are typically clean and don't typically carry hosts of syndromes, beetles, or viruses if you're close to the ocean.
 You'll still get a borer or canker occasionally, but less than inland.
 Water it deeply and occasionally, prune it if you like, and enjoy the peace of mind of not owning a hyper-combustible bush.

 2) Callestemon Spp.
 (Bottlebrush)